 Additional Accommodation Options Around Ludington

-You’ll find a variety of lodging options in Ludington for every preference including campgrounds, hotels, bed and breakfasts, and vacation rentals.
+You’ll find a range of lodging options in Ludington for every preference including campgrounds, hotels, bed and breakfasts, and vacation rentals.
 You can compare and find the lowest prices on vacation rentals and hotels here.

 Cartier Mansion Bed and Breakfast is a popular bed and breakfast that offers unique experiences for guests.

-Campsites at Ludington State Park can book out pretty far in advance.
-There are three modern campgrounds and one rustic campground within the park along with three mini cabins available to rent.
+There are three modern campgrounds and one rustic campground within the park.
+There are also three mini cabins available to rent.

 You can find a full list of Pure Ludington accommodations here.